Eric Johnson (actor)

 Eric Johann Johnson (born August 7, 1979) is a Canadian actor.
 He is known for playing Flash Gordon on the eponymous 2007–2008 television series, Whitney Fordman on the superhero series Smallville, Detective Luke Callaghan on the police drama Rookie Blue, and Jack Hyde in the Fifty Shades film series.
-In 2022, he played a misogynist corrupt sheriff in the HBO Max horror series Pretty Little Liars: Original Sin.
+In 2022, he played a misogynist corrupt sheriff in the HBO Max horror series Pretty Little Liars.

 Career

 Johnson began his career acting at the age of nine, when his parents enrolled him in Stage Polaris, a theater company in Edmonton.
 Johnson played the younger version of Brad Pitt's character in 1994 film Legends of the Fall.
 In Canada, Johnson was the lead in an award-winning film titled Scorn.
 His break-out role came in 2001, as football jock and Clark Kent rival Whitney Fordman in Smallville.

-In 2004, Johnson played the anti-Mormon son, Joshua Steed, in The Work and the Glory and later its sequels.
+In 2004, Johnson played the anti-Mormon son, Joshua Steed, in The Work and the Glory and its sequels.
 A few years later, he played the title role in the television revival of Flash Gordon that debuted on Sci Fi in August 2007; the series was cancelled after one season.
 On November 27, 2010, Johnson starred as Jake Finley in the Hallmark movie, Debbie Macomber's Mrs. Miracle 2: Miracle In Manhattan.
 He also portrayed Luke Callahan in the Canadian police drama Rookie Blue and inmate Cal Sweeney, a bank robber, in the Fox series Alcatraz.
 In 2012, Johnson was cast as the voice actor and physical actor of Sam Fisher in Splinter Cell: Blacklist, replacing Michael Ironside, who voiced the character in previous installments.